Welcome to Gillette Stadium, New England’s premier sports, entertainment and event venue.

 The largest concert tours in the United States stop in Foxborough each summer.
 Billboard magazine ranked Gillette Stadium among the top 10 venues in the world over the last decade.
-Artists who have recently taken the stage at Gillette Stadium include Bruce Springsteen, U2, Taylor Swift and Kenny Chesney.
+Artists who have recently taken the stage at Gillette Stadium include Taylor Swift, AC/DC and Kenny Chesney.

 Gillette Stadium has an official app for all things New England Patriots, New England Revolution, UMass football and concerts and events related!
 Stay up to date with the Gillette Stadium calendar of events, buy tickets, get directions and view seating charts and stadium amenities straight from your mobile device.

 The Gillette Stadium app also provides exclusive access to NFL Red Zone for fans connected to the Gillette Stadium Wi-Fi network at Patriots games!
 Plus, get real-time stats from the press box, complete roster and schedule information, and stay connected with the @Patriots Twitter feed.

 Courtesy of Verizon, Gillette Stadium guest can now charge their mobile phones at one of 10 charging stations located throughout the stadium, for FREE!
 All you must do is swipe a credit or debit card, plug your phone into a charging bay and when you come back to retrieve your phone, just swipe the same credit/debit card.
 Free charging stations are located on our 100 Level Concourse, 300 Level Concourse and Putnam Clubs, and can charge both conventional and smartphones.

 Swiping your credit/debit card acts as a key to open your specific charging bay, no charges apply.